vsrinivas/fuchsia/examples/media/media_player_flutter/README.md

 ### service

 Specifies the name of the service (in the NetConnector sense) for a remote.
 This field is required for remotes and prohibited for all other types.
-Currently, the service name for all media players is "only_media_player".

 ## AUDIO SUPPORT